TFeatureManagement/TFeatureManagement/README.md

 ### Enabling / Disabling Controllers and Actions

-MVC controllers and actions a feature to be enabled for the controller or action to be enabled.
+MVC controllers and actions can require a feature to be enabled for the controller or action to be enabled.

 ``` C#
 [FeatureActionFilter(MyFeatureFlags.FeatureX)]